Garden ThymeThymus vulgaris

 is the botanical name for a plant that is native to parts of Europe and Asia.
 It has various common names including 'Black Thyme', 'Common Thyme', 'English Thyme', 'French Thyme', 'German Thyme', and 'Winter Thyme'.

-It grows to about eighteen inches and can also be grown in a pot indoors and kept handy for using fresh in cooking.
+'Garden Thyme' grows to about eighteen inches in height and diameter and can also be successfully grown indoors in a pot.
+If your kitchen has a sunny window, it is a perfect place to grow thyme, and other cooking herbs, for convenient access for use fresh during cooking.
 Used as a seasoning, it is said to help in the digestion of fatty foods.

 'Garden Thyme' is a perennial and survives in USDA zones 4 to 9.
 Each packet contains 0.1 gram of seeds.

 As a medicinal herb, it has historically been used for its antiseptic

 properties as a gargle, and in a tea as a cough remedy and digestive

 is 374°F (190°C).